 A single AEFI report may contain one or more adverse events.
 Reported events are temporally associated with vaccination (i.e., occur after vaccination within a biologically plausible timeframe) but not necessarily causally associated.
-The 2,018 AEFI reports received up to July 3, 2021 contained a total of 2,599 adverse events for a ratio of 1.3 events per COVID-19 AEFI report.
+The 2,203 AEFI reports received up to July 10, 2021 contained a total of 2,826 adverse events for a ratio of 1.3 events per COVID-19 AEFI report.
 The most frequently reported events were other allergic events (e.g., allergic rash, hives, pruritus, and gastrointestinal symptoms), events managed as anaphylaxis, and anaesthesia/paraesthesia (Figure 2).

 Figure 2: Adverse events following receipt of a COVID-19 vaccine, British Columbia, Dec.
 13, 2020 - Jul.
-3, 2021 (N=2,599)
+10, 2021 (N=2,826)

-Collaboration anaphylaxis case definition with level 1, 2, or 3 diagnostic certainty.
+Represent a subset of events managed as anaphylaxis that meet the Brighton Collaboration anaphylaxis case definition with level 1, 2, or 3 diagnostic certainty.

 Note: Events displayed when one or more AEFI reports received with that particular event selected.
+Excludes the 'Other severe or unexpected event' category, which is used to record events not already listed on the provincial AEFI form.